CyVerse-learning-materials/kallisto_tutorial/step2.rst

      .. note::

-        For single-end data you will also need to choose fragement length and fragment standard deviation values in the apps "Options" section.
+        For single-end data you will also need to choose fragment length and
+        fragment standard deviation values in the apps "Options" section.
+        You may also adjust settings for strand-specific reads.

-  5. Under 'FASTQ Files (Read 1)' navigate to your data and select all the left- read files (usually R1).
+  5. Under 'FASTQ Files (Read 1)' navigate to your data and select all the left-read files (usually R1).
 For paired-end data also enter the right-read files (usually R2) .

      .. admonition:: Sample data